 Collinear genes are important in deciphering the evolutionary relationships of genomes.
 The collinear genes between any of the two genomes revealed the genes that were conserved in the same order as their ancestral genomes.
-The results revealed a high homology of genes among our six Australian Citrus genomes (Fig. 3c).
-Many genes and their orders were conserved between the same corresponding chromosomes of any two species (Fig. 3c, Figure S1).
+The results revealed the presence of the same orthologous genes with conserved orders in the six Australian Citrus genomes identified by sequence similarity as described in the methodology (Fig. 3c).
+Many genes and their orders were conserved between the same corresponding chromosomes of any two species (Figs. 3c, S2).
 Interestingly, some collinear genes were also found between different chromosomes revealing the structural rearrangements.
-A conserved pattern of chromosomal locations of the collinear genes could be observed for all the species (Figure S1).
+A conserved pattern of chromosomal locations of the collinear genes could be observed for all the species (Fig. S2).
 The highest number of collinear genes were shared between C. australasica and C. glauca (40,320).
 A high number of collinear genes were also shared by C. australis and C. glauca (39,787), C. australis and C. australasica (39,243) and C. garrawayi and C. sp (39,301) (Table S8).
 Chr4 showed collinearity with Chr1, 2 between any two species.
-Apart from the same chromosome, a noticeable number of collinear genes were also found between the same chromosome, a noticeable number of collinear genes were also for C. australis and C. australis and C. glauca (Figure S1).
-Collinear genes were also found between Chr8 of C. australis and Cr2, 3, 4, 6, 7, 9 of C. glauca (Figure S1).
-Collinear genes were also found between the same chromosome, a noticeable number of collinear genes were also found between the same chromosome, and C. australasica, C. australis and C. glauca, C. australis and C. glauca (5,755).
-(Table S8).
-The lowest number of collinear genes were found between the same chromosome and C. glauca (35,755).
-(Table S8).
+Apart from the same chromosome, a noticeable number of collinear blocks were found between Chr8 of C. australis and Chr2, 3, 4, 6, 7, 9 of C. glauca (Fig. S2).
+Collinear genes were also found between Chr4 and Chr1, 2, 8, 9 in C. australis and C. australasica, C. australis and C. glauca, C. australasica and C. glauca, which were not found between any other two species (Fig. S2).
+The lowest number of collinear genes were found between C. inodora and C. glauca (35,755) (Table S8).

-The undetermined C. sp was previously identified as a closely related, but distinct form of C. garrawayi, using 86 single copy nuclear genes (Nakandala et al. 2023b).
+The undetermined C. sp was previously identified as a closely related, but distinct form of C. garrawayi, using 86 single copy nuclear genes (Nakandala et al. 2023a).
 Comparison of this distinct accession with the conventional form, using complete whole genomes now revealed large structural variations between the two forms of this species (Fig. 4a).
-A large-scale inversion was identified in Chr5, and small-scale inversions were found in all chromosomes.
+A large-scale inversion was identified in Chr5, and smallscale inversions were found in all chromosomes.
 Chr3 had the largest number of structural variations represented by translocations and duplications, while Chr6 had more syntenic regions and less structural variations.
 In total, 10,619 syntenic regions, 123 inversions and 3,980 translocations were found between the two genomes.
 Local sequence variations such as insertions (973), deletions (995), 898 copy gains, 820 copy losses and 3,023 highly diverged regions were found across the two genomes.

 The haplotype comparison of C. garrawayi (Fig. 4b) and C. sp (Fig. 4c) revealed many structural variations within C. garrawayi compared to C. sp.
-A total of 81 inversions, 635 insertions, 650 deletions, 589 copy gains and 624 copy losses were found between C. garrawayi haplotypes, whereas it was 70 (inversions), 589 (insertions), 578 (deletions), 522 (copy gains), and 479 (copy losses) between C. sp haplotypes.
-The number of translocations were high between C. sp (2,403), compared to C. garrawayi (2,164).
+A total of 81 inversions, 635 insertions, 650 deletions, 589 copy gains and 624 copy losses were found between C. garrawayi haplotypes, whereas it was 70 (inversions), 589 (insertions), 578 (deletions), 522 (copy gains), and 479 (copy losses) between

+C. sp haplotypes.
+The number of translocations were high between C. sp (2403), compared to C. garrawayi (2164).
 Moreover, the number of duplications were also higher in C. sp than in C. garrawayi.
 Similar to the collapsed genomes, the Chr3 of both C. garrawayi and C. sp haplotype assemblies had the largest number of total structural variations, while Chr6 had the lowest number of variations.